awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 ## Targets and Internet\-facing Load Balancers<a name="target-connectivity"></a>

-With an Internet\-facing load balancer, targets in a private subnet must have a route to the Internet to provide connectivity\.
-For example, the route table for the private subnet should have a route to a NAT gateway or a bastion host\.
+With an Internet\-facing load balancer, targets that are registered by instance ID must have a route to the Internet to provide connectivity\.
+The targets in a public subnet have a route to the Internet through the Internet gateway\.
+If a target in a private subnet is registered by instance ID, ensure that the route table for the subnet has a route to the Internet \(for example, through a NAT gateway or an EC2 instance\)\.

 ## Register or Deregister Targets<a name="register-deregister-targets"></a>

 When you create a target group, you specify whether you must register targets by instance ID or IP address\.

 **Limits**
 + You cannot register instances by instance ID if they have the following instance types: C1, CC1, CC2, CG1, CG2, CR1, G1, G2, HI1, HS1, M1, M2, M3, and T1\.
 You can register instances of these types by IP address\.
++ The only targets that you can register in a peered VPC are C5 and M5 instances\.

-+ You cannot register targets in a peered VPC or linked through an [AWS managed VPN](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpn-connections.html)\.
++ You cannot register targets linked through an [AWS managed VPN](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpn-connections.html)\.

 ### Register or Deregister Targets by Instance ID<a name="register-instances"></a>